Scalded boy went into shock in surgery, had dirty, raw wounds, says burns specialist

 Immediate care would "definitely" have made a difference, he said, and without it, the child could suffer multi-organ dysfunction.

-In this case, the boy had lung and kidney dysfunction, said the doctor.
+The doctor testified that the boy went into shock during surgery and had lung and kidney dysfunction.

 The boy was injured at noon on Oct 22, 2016, and taken to hospital only at about 8pm, said Dr Kang.